GabrielGhe/JavaToRemember/README.md

 	</tr>
 	<tr>
 		<td>%6d</td>
-		<td>will pint the integer as it is.
+		<td>will print the integer as it is.
 If the number of digits is less than 6, the output will be padded on the left.</td>
 	</tr>
 	<tr>
 		<td>%-6d</td>
-		<td>will pint the integer as it is.
+		<td>will print the integer as it is.
 If the number of digits is less than 6, the output will be padded on the right.</td>
 	</tr>
 	<tr>
 		<td>%06d</td>
-		<td>will pint the integer as it is.
+		<td>will print the integer as it is.
 If the number of digits is less than 6, the output will be padded on the left with zeroes.</td>
 	</tr>
 </table>